tanisha0710-ui/PMUY-AI/artifacts/probes/replace_me_probe.md

 # Source Probe — NFHS-4 & NFHS-5 Household Panel

 ## Source name:
-NFHS-4 & NFHS-5 merged household dataset (panel.parquet)
+NFHS-4 & NFHS-5 merged household dataset (pmuy_data.csv)

 ## Access method:
-Downloaded via Google Drive using `gdown` in Colab
+The original NFHS-4 (2015-16) and NFHS-5 (2019-21) household recode files were obtained through registered access from the DHS Program website.
+From each survey, only the relevant variables for this analysis were extracted and filtered.
+The resulting cleaned dataset was then uploaded to Google Drive as pmuy_data.csv.csv, accessed in Colab via gdown or drive.mount(), and will be further processed for the DiD analysis

 ## URL or endpoint:
 https://drive.google.com/file/d/1V94LK_vh0R-D3Hioa5J8hqzenECcuyCZ/view